Great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 Yeah, now it's called Missouri University of Science and Technology.

-Well, because there's more than mines that are being taught there.
+Yeah, well, there's more than mines that are being taught there.

 Yes, it is.

-How can we have eight and a half eight point two percent unemployment when if you add up all of the job first-time jobless claims every Friday that's been carried out since Obama's been in office, that sums up as of the end of June to 83,918,000 people have lost their jobs.
+My question is very simple: how can we have 8.2% unemployment when if you add up all of the first-time jobless claims every Friday that's been carried out since Obama's been in office, that sums up as of the end of June to 83,918,000 people have lost their jobs.

-Well, it's because if I understand your question, let's say the number is the 400,000 number that they try to avoid.
+Well, because if I understand your question, let's say the number is the 400,000 number that they either try to avoid 400,000 applications for unemployment.

 Those are not brand new every week.

-Those some of those are the same people reapplying.
+Some of those are the same people reapplying.

 It says first time, though.

-It says first time unemployment claims.
+It says first-time unemployment claims.

-First time unemployment claims.
+First-time unemployment claims.

 Yes.

-83,918,000 as of the end of June, the end of July, it'll be five million.
+83,918,000 as of the end of June, the end of July.

-This is uh very interesting because within the past three months, in talking about unemployment, there was a period of a week or two where a number very close to that was cited as the actual number of adults not working in the country.
+This is very interesting because within the past three months, in talking about unemployment, there was a period of a week or two where a number very close to that was cited as the actual number of adults not working in the country.

-The U six numbers are on eighteen point two percent.
+The U6 numbers are on 18.2%.

-Did what you you have since Obama took office, you've taken the weekly the weekly numbers and summed them all up in a spreadsheet, yes.
+The weekly numbers and summed them all up in a spreadsheet, yes.

 That's right.